Harmonic Convolutional Networks based on Discrete Cosine Transform: Image Classification

 \subsubsection{Comparisons CNN vs. Harmonic Nets}

-.1cm {\bf Baseline architectures.} The baseline CNN network is selected after an extensive hyper-parameter search.
-The network (CNN2) consists of 2 convolution layers with 32 5$\times$5 and 64 3$\times$3 filter banks respectively, a fully connected layer with 1024 neurons followed by a softmax classifier.
-Filters are applied with stride 2 and features are subsampled by overlapping max-pooling.
+.1cm {\bf Baseline architectures.} Our baseline CNN2 consists of 2 convolution and 2 fully-connected layers.
+Features are subsampled by convolution with stride and overlapping max-pooling.
 All hidden layer responses are batch normalized and rectified by ReLU.
-We also use a slightly deeper network (CNN3) with an additional convolutional layer preceding the first pooling.
+We also use a slightly deeper network CNN3 with an additional convolutional layer preceding the first pooling.
 Details of the architectures are summarised in Table~\ref{tab:norb_nn}.

-{\bf Optimisation.} The baseline CNNs are trained with stochastic gradient descent for 200 epochs with momentum 0.9.
+{\bf Optimisation.} The baseline CNNs are trained with stochastic gradient descent for 200 epochs with momentum 0.9 and weight decay 0.0005.
 The initial learning rate 0.01 is decreased by factor 10 every 50 epochs.
-The network is trained with batches of 64 stereo image pairs and each pair is padded with zeros 5 pixels on each side and a random crop of 96$\times$96 pixels is fed to the network.
-The optimization is regularized by dropout (p=0.5) on the fully connected layer and the weight decay is set to 0.0005.
+The network is trained with batches of 64 stereo image pairs, each pair is zero-padded 5 pixels and a random crop of 96$\times$96 pixels is fed to the network.

 {\bf Harmonic Networks architectures.} Several versions of harmonic networks are considered (Tab. \ref{tab:norb_nn}), by substituting the first, first two or all three of CNN2 and CNN3 convolution layers by harmonic blocks.
 Furthermore, the first fully-connected layer can be transformed to a harmonic block taking global DCT transform of the activations.
-The first harmonic block uses 4$\times4$ DCT filters applied without overlap, the further blocks mimic their convolutional counterparts with $3\times3$ kernels and stride~2.
-Standard max or average pooling operator is applied between blocks.
-Using larger input receptive field realized by DCT transform did not provide any notable advantage.
+The first harmonic block uses 4$\times4$ DCT filters, the further blocks mimic their convolutional counterparts.